Top Kid Friendly Cafes In Western Sydney

 Social Hideout, Parramatta

-Recently transformed into a floral phenomena, the "original" Social Hideout, in Parramatta is arguably Sydney’s most pretty cafe offering the most Instagrammable delectable meals.
+Recently transformed into a floral phenomenon, the "original" Social Hideout, in Parramatta is arguably Sydney’s prettiest cafe offering the most Instagrammable meals.

-The garden and open air cafe and floral pieces are crafted specifically for a great atmosphere for the entire family.
-The kids' eyes will be peeled on the floral beauty, desserts worthy to be a piece of art and pretty garden.
+The garden, open-air cafe and floral pieces are crafted specifically to create a unique atmosphere for the entire family to be enthralled by.
 It’s no surprise Social Hideout has been rated as one of the best brunch places in Sydney.

-There is an all day breakky menu featuring red velvet hot cakes, matcha green tea French toast and avo smash with poached eggs.
-Lunch offerings include salads, sliders, and melt in your mouth slow cooked lamb.
+There is an all-day breakfast menu featuring red velvet hotcakes, matcha green tea French toast and avo smash with poached eggs.
+Lunch offerings include salads, sliders, and melt in your mouth slow-cooked lamb.
 But wait... there’s more.
-You can pair your dish up with one of their cold pressed freshly made juices, premium Campos Coffees or CAKE shakes!
-The totally extravagant cake shakes come in chocolate, Nutella or red velvet flavour.
+You can pair your dish up with one of their cold-pressed freshly made juices, premium Campos Coffees or a totally extravagant CAKE shakes!
 You can even get your drink served in a miniature bathtub!

 Free underground parking is available at the local Entrada shopping so you can even tackle the groceries post-brunch.
 This hidden gem in all its floral beauty is a pretty winner.

 Cafe At Lewers, Emu Plains

-Situated in the beautiful heritage gardens at the Penrith regional gallery, Cafe at Lewers offers a delicious and affordable seasonal menu amongst a beautiful heritage garden setting.
+Situated in the beautiful heritage gardens of the Penrith Regional Gallery, Cafe at Lewers offers a delicious and affordable seasonal menu set in gorgeous, tranquil surrounds.

-The garden area invites the whole family to relax whilst the kids roam free and you can enjoy a coffee.
-The kids can also channel their inner Picasso on one of the chalk board easels found around the garden, while you enjoy a nice cuppa.
-The breakfast menu features all sorts of deliciousness, including House Made Belgian Waffles or Toasted Almond & Cranberry Granola with yoghurt and Ironbark honey.
-For lunch, some favourites are the blood orange and cumquat salad, Mezze plate or the hearty pot pie.
+The kids can roam free and channel their inner Picasso on one of the chalkboard easels found around the garden, while you enjoy a nice cuppa.
+The breakfast menu features all sorts of deliciousness, including house-made Belgian Waffles and Toasted Almond & Cranberry Granola with yoghurt and Ironbark honey.
+For lunch, favourites include the Blood Orange and Cumquat Salad, Mezze plate or the hearty Pot Pie.

-Post brunch, we highly recommend the wonderful family friendly walk along the beautiful Nepean River that the cafe is located on.
-Let the little ones burn their energy for a nap on the ride home.
+Post brunch, we highly recommend a wonderful family-friendly walk along the beautiful Nepean River.
+Let the little ones burn their energy for a nap on the ride home!

 Where?
 86 River Rd, Emu Plains

-Located in the Flower Power Garden Centre in Prospect is Two Birds Prospect, a hidden gem serving great coffee and delicious food in a beautiful beautiful setting.
+Located in the Flower Power Garden Centre in Prospect is Two Birds Cafe, a hidden gem serving great coffee and delicious food in a beautiful setting.

-They do an awesome all day breakky including Smashin Time- smashed avo, beetroot purée, feta and chickpea with poached egg - French toast, or their famous Buddha Bowl with pumpkin, Halloumi, hummus, kale and mushroom topped with a poached egg.
+They do an awesome all-day brekky including Smashin Time -smashed avo, beetroot purée, feta and chickpea with a poached egg - French toast, or their famous Buddha Bowl with pumpkin, Halloumi, poached egg, hummus, kale and mushroom.
 The lunch menu includes burgers, wraps and fresh fish.

 Where?
 25 Rowood Road, Prospect